tsackton/taelgar/Time/Holidays and Festivals/Pyravela.md

 ---
 # Pyravela
 *(pie-ra-vel-a)*

+%% Moving away from unknown to tim, I think this is complete %%

 An ancient [[Mos Numena]] holiday, celebrated on the last three days of the year in the Drankorian reckoning, December 29-31.